Ethiopian birr: East African shilling, 1941–1945

 During the East African Campaign of 1941, British forces brought with them Indian, Egyptian, British, and British East African currency, and all were received in official payments.
 Italian coins and notes of up to 50 lire were allowed to continue in circulation to serve as small change; higher denominations were withdrawn at a rate of 24 lire per shilling (i.e., a half penny per lira).
 Maria Theresa thalers were allowed to circulate with a value of 1 shilling and 10 1/2 pence (or 45 lire).
 The East African shilling became the money of account on 1 July 1942; it eventually became the sole legal tender and remained so until 1945.

 Regular notes of the East African Currency Board were used for circulation in Ethiopia.

 Second birr, 1945–present

 The birr was reintroduced on 23 July 1945 at a rate of 1 birr per 2 shillings.
 It was pegged to the U.S. dollar at a central rate of 1 birr = US$0.4025, or 2.48447 birr = US$1.
-On 31 December 1963, this was slightly changed to 2.50 birr = US$1.
+On 31 December 1963, this was slightly changed to 2.50 birr = US$1 (an implied gold parity of 87.50 birr per troy ounce of fine gold).

 The name Ethiopian dollar was used in the English text on the banknotes.
 It was divided into 100 santims (derived from the French centime).
 Birr became the official name, used in all languages, in 1976.

+On 1 October 1992, the Transitional Government of Ethiopia devalued the birr from 2.07 to 5 per U.S. dollar as part of a reform away from the socialist system of the previous government.